 We operate a broad range of optometric clinics along with a number of specialist clinics:

 We stock an impressive range of the latest frames at affordable prices.

 We offer a wide range of the most up-to-date contact lenses and can undertake both fitting and aftercare appointments.
 We also offer a specialist contact lens service to cater for those requiring complex lenses or orthokeratology lenses.

-Specialist equipment is used to undertake a more detailed investigation of the eyes.
-Patients may be referred into this clinic from our other clinics, or from healthcare and eyecare professionals outside the University.
+We undertake a more detailed investigation of the eyes.
+Patients may be referred from our other clinics, or from healthcare and eyecare professionals outside the University.